 During reporting period CNRS contacted the SMEs identified during EGI-Inspire as willing to collaborate with the EGI community.
 At the same time France Grilles (the French NGI) collaborates with another SME named SixSq (Switzerland): one of SixSq managers was member of a CNRS unit and leaved recently.
 Both StratusLab and SlipStream software developed by SixSq are deployed on one site of France Grilles cloud infrastructure.
 Slipstream is used in the framework of its current first cloud challenge.

-After some SME discussions and collecting requirements CSC made a contract on using HPC IaaS cloud service with Fimmic Oy a start-up company based on the research done at the University of Helsinki.
+After some discussions with SMEs and collecting requirements, CSC made a contract on using HPC IaaS cloud service with Fimmic Oy a start-up company based on the research done at the University of Helsinki.
 The Software as a Service (WebMicroscopy) of Fimmic is for virtual microscopy for pathological images.
 Since the microscopy images can be terabyte scale and demanding matrix operations, and in the future also classification algorithms are used so there is need for efficient cloud service including computing, storage and network.
 Under Fimmic contract, CSC offered a trial period for cloud service evaluation.
 This demonstrated to be valuable for trust building.
 WebMicroscopy software runs on Windows Server and therefore CSC had to acquire the commercial data center license for a server.
 CSC's cloud is used also for agricultural science [CSCJuga] where a SME is doing the administration of the operating system and operating their bioscience software on the virtual machine for the scientists.
-In this case the researchers pay for the work and licensing for the SME but do not have to pay for CSC for the resources since the research project can be applied by the university researchers for free of charge.
+In this case the researchers pay for the work and licensing for the SME but do not have to pay CSC for the resources since the research project can be applied by the university researchers free of charge.
 [CSCJuga] CSC's press release on cloud service for agricultural science (Feb 2015) was published.

 IFCA-CSIC has continued and extended the collaboration with SMEs related to exploitation of Big Data that started in EGI-InSPIRE.
-As a first example, ECOHYDROS SL is using the implementation on a FedCloud machine for DELFT3D Water quality module in regular mode to understand the model and make an optimisation.
-The input/output volumes make these options unfeasible at SME installations.
+As a first example, ECOHYDROS SL is using the implementation on a FedCloud machine of DELFT3D Water quality module in regular mode to understand the model and make an optimisation.
+The input/output data volumes make these options unfeasible at SME installations.
 A recent new contact is Genetracer SL, installed at the technological park in Santander, interested in the execution of genomic pipelines (like Galaxy or TRUFA).
 They have got accounts and will explore the possibility of implementing a new pipeline for personal medicine analysis in the forthcoming months (they are looking for funding for this initiative).
 Again this is a Big Data topic, and new scalable specific analysis tools like STAR are also being considered.

-IICT-BAS established collaboration with two Bulgarian SMEs with high interest in using distributed computing for processing of Big Data.
+IICT-BAS established a collaboration with two Bulgarian SMEs with high interest in using distributed computing for processing of Big Data.
 In the domain of traffic data acquisition and analytics IICT-BAS studied the requirements and some use cases with the aim to serve as technology and computing resource provider for SMEs that are able to acquire high amounts of potentially useful traffic data, but lack the expertise and resources to process it and obtain added value from it.
 The EGI Federated cloud seems to offer appropriate type of services for use in deep learning tasks and the framework for future collaboration in this area has been established.
-In relation to the establishment of the new computing centre of IICT-BAS, based on servers with Xeon Phi coprocessors, with theoretical peak performance of 410 Teraflops, collaboration with a Bulgarian SME has been established with interest and expertise in the domain of real-time in-memory databases like SAP HANA.
+In relation to the establishment of the new computing centre of IICT-BAS, based on servers with Xeon Phi coprocessors, with theoretical peak performance of 410 Teraflops, has been established a collaboration with a Bulgarian SME with interest and expertise in the domain of real-time in-memory databases like SAP HANA.